 Written by: Sierra Morris

-General Assumption #1: People simply like face-to-face training better.
+General Assumption #1: People simply like face-to-face safety training better.

 Also in the “no significant difference” camp is Thomas L. Russell – an author, researcher, and educator.
 Russell wrote The No Significant Difference Phenomenon, a research bibliography containing over 350 research works that document no significant difference between modes of education delivery.
 This, of course, includes student satisfaction among delivery methods (see the online companion http://nosignificantdifference.org for more information.)